 PhD in Music Jobs

 After completing the Doctor of Philosophy in Music, graduates can explore a variety of job prospects such as Music Researcher, Sound Engineer, Music Producer, and much more.
-Some of the PhD Music job roles, along with the average package, are mentioned below:
+Some of the Music PhD job roles, along with the average package, are mentioned below:

 PhD in Music Future Prospects